kanidm/kanidm/designs/repl_future_considerations.rst

 One can imagine a situation where two servers change the entry, but between those changes the read-only is supplied the CID.
-We don't care in what order they did change, only that a change *must* have occured.
+We don't care in what order they did change, only that a change *must* have occurred.

 So example: let's take entry A with server A and B, and read-only R.